coding-blocks/make-a-pr/README.md

-A Repository for people to make PRs to.
+# A Repository for people to make PRs to.

+## Instructions

+- Fork this Repository
+- Clone it to your PC
+- Add your profile page
+- Commit and push
+- Create a PR

 Read about markdown syntax here